NREL/EnergyPlus/design/FY2021/NFP-Waterside-Economizer.md

     A8, \field Dehumidification Control Type
         \type choice
         \key None
-        \key Multimode
+        \key HeatExchangerControl
         \key CoolReheat
         \default None
         \note None = meet sensible load only
-        \note Multimode = activate water coil and meet sensible load.
+        \note HeatExchangerControl = activate water coil and meet sensible load.
         \note If no sensible load exists, and Run on Latent Load = Yes, and a latent
-        \note load exists, the unit will operate to meet the latent load.
+        \note load exists, the coil will operate to meet the latent load.
         \note If the latent load cannot be met the heat exchanger will be activated.
         \note IF Run on Latent Load = No, the heat exchanger will always be active.
         \note CoolReheat = cool beyond the dry-bulb setpoint as required